-Buying a custom picture frame ever been more convenient?
+Has buying a custom picture frame ever been more convenient?
 We think not, and that applies to picture frames and supplies as well.
-Instead of lugging your painting to a custom frame shop—which are now fewer and farther between—with online frame shops you can simply view, click, and order.
+Instead of lugging your painting to a custom frame shop—which are now fewer and farther between—with online frame shops you can simply view, click and order.
 Even though it’s easier, there are some common mistakes almost everyone makes when ordering a custom frame online, especially if it’s their first time.

 1. Choosing high-grade materials when you don’t need them.

 A frame package comprises not just the frame but the mat board, mount board and glazing, all of which are available in varying degrees of conservation quality.
 It’s natural to want the best of the best, but sometimes the best materials for your frame package are not necessarily the most expensive.

-For example, there are three different types of mat board in regards to its material: cotton rag, alpha cellulose and paper.
+For example, there are three different types of mat board in terms of material: cotton rag, alpha cellulose and paper.
 Cotton rag is considered to be fit for long-term preservation in museums, and it is also the most expensive.

-Paper mat board, being the most economical, is sometimes overlooked due to its status as being suitable for “temporary framing”—but temporary may be what you need.
+Paper mat board, being the most economical, is sometimes overlooked due to its status as being suitable for “temporary framing”—but temporary may be all that you need.
 If you’re planning on framing photographs or prints that can be easily reproduced, paper mat board is a great choice.
-It’s affordable, attractive and still high quality; it can, of course, cause damage over time to photographs and other artwork due to its acidity, but this process takes time.
+It’s affordable, attractive and still high quality.
+It can, of course, cause damage to photographs and other artwork due to its acidity, but this process takes time.
 For easily reproducible work, the potential for long-term fading may not matter.

 The same goes for mount board, which is also available in various levels of conservation quality, as well as the glazing.
-Clear UV filter glass is important for a museum, but standard acrylic glazing may be fine for a simple framed photo in a dark corner of the living room.
+Clear UV filter acrylic is important for a museum, but standard glass may be fine for a simple framed photo in a dark corner of the living room.

 2. Relying on a computer monitor to find the right color.